 Serum Biochemistry of Broiler Chickens Fed Graded Levels of Sesame Seed Cake.

 The results of serum biochemistry assay of broilers chicken fed graded levels of sesame seed cake diets are presented in Table 4.
 There were no significant (P>0.05) differences between treatments for any of the parameters measured.

+Serum Biochemistry of Broiler Chicks Fed with Sesame Seed Cake.